 Bees and other pollinators are vital contributors to world food production.
 Our survival depends on them.
 According to bee expert, Dennis van Engelsdorp: “Everything falls apart if you take pollinators out of the game.
 If we want to say we can feed the world in 2050, pollinators are going to be part of that.”

-As we head into Spring season, I look forward to planting flowers and doing some yard work.
-For many years, my husband John and I have stopped treating our grass and plants with chemicals.
+This spring season, whilst doing some yard work with our neighbours, I planted some flowers and plants that appeal to bees, such as lavender and tomato plants.
+For many years, my husband John and I, along with our dear neighbours, have stopped treating our yards and plants with chemicals.
 Chemicals can leach into pollen and negatively affect the bees.

 The use of outdoor chemical and pest treatments can make a yard look perfect.
 However, a yard that is speckled with clover, dandelions and wildflowers is a haven for honeybees.